 When purchasing your first all-terrain vehicle, be sure to determine where you will be using the ATV and also whether or not it must be insured in your state of residence.
 Even if your state has no requirement stating that you must purchase insurance to cover your ATV, choosing to carry insurance for your vehicle can prove worthwhile and even wise.

-Buying ATV coverage is actually the best way to protect your four-wheeler and yourself when you are out on a trail (or traveling the road on your way to a trail).
+Buying ATV insurance coverage is actually the best way to protect your four-wheeler and yourself when you are out on a trail (or traveling the road on your way to a trail).
 If you own an all-terrain vehicle and use it regularly, or even for occasional weekend recreational excursions or sports enjoyment, you should keep these facts in mind concerning insuring the vehicle:

 Does Car Insurance or Homeowners Insurance Cover Your ATV?

-Your ATV may not be covered by either car insurance or homeowners insurance.
+Your ATV insurance may not be covered by either car insurance or homeowners insurance.
 Many people assume that their ATVs are covered as part of their contents or personal property coverage of a homeowners insurance policy.
 However, in many instances, this may be a misconception.
 You often need a separate ATV insurance policy to cover your every-terrain vehicle or off-road vehicle, for property and liability.

 In general, homeowners insurance does not protect your ATV if it incurs damage during an accident since your property coverage does not usually cover vehicles.
 The only motor-operated vehicles that may possibly be protected by homeowners coverage are small electric scooters or similar vehicles of limited size and power.